albertintech/apai/docs/judiciary/fjbaa/implementation-timeline.md

 ### Year 1 of the Appointment Schedule

-**Court expansion begins.** The President submits the first nomination slate (2-3 nominees) and the Senate selects via Bloc STAR voting.
+**Court expansion begins.** The President submits the first nomination slate (minimum three nominees) and the Senate selects via Bloc STAR voting.
 Year 1 falls in the first year of the presidential term following enactment, ensuring:

 - The preparatory phase (circuit reorganization, ethics infrastructure) is complete or well underway
 - The appointing president and Senate have received a fresh electoral mandate